yewzz/SIL/README.md

-# A PyTorch Implementation of the Semantic Interaction Framework
+# A PyTorch Implementation of the Semantic Interaction Learning

-The code for the ACL 2023 paper “Weakly-Supervised Spoken Video Grounding via Semantic Interaction Framework”.
+The code for the ACL 2023 paper “Weakly-Supervised Spoken Video Grounding via Semantic Interaction Learning”.